beaker/docs/docs/start/interactive.md

 If you need to use a different base image, pass the `--image` flag when creating a session.

 Beaker Interactive supports both [Docker](https://docker.com) and [Beaker](../concept/images) images.
-To use a docker image, prefix the image name with `docker://`.
+To use a Docker image, prefix the image name with `docker://`.
 To use a Beaker image use the `beaker://` prefix instead.

 For example, this command uses the AllenNLP base image and runs the `test-install` command: